Internet-Draft | CoAP pubsub | March 2025 |

 Modified all examples to conform to RFC9594.¶

-Added the explicit cancelation of ongoing subscriptions when topic configuration parameters are changed.¶
+Added the explicit cancellation of ongoing subscriptions when topic configuration parameters are changed.¶

 Added editorial changes based on feedback.¶